mu-semtech/mu-ruby-template/README.md

 ### Utils
 The template offers a `Mu` module with utils to facilitate development.

-The utils from the `Mu` module are also registered as helpers in `web.rb`.
-As such, they can also be called without the `Mu::`-module from there.

 #### Mu::graph
 Returns the application graph configured through the `MU_APPLICATION_GRAPH`.